uw-cryo/3D_CRS_Transformation_Resources/README.md

   ```
 * Note the 0.105 m uncertainty

-## Gotchas and other things to watch for
+## Gotchas and other notes
 * There is no perfect transformation approach, and all transformations have some uncertainty
 * There are many possible ways to go from one CRS to another, the PROJ pipelines allow you to control this
+* Many CRS (esp compound or 3D CRS) don't have EPSG codes - you can define the CRS with machine-readable, well-known text (use WKT2)

 ## Other resources
 * Comparison of values with different versions of the NAVD88 geoid (geoid2018 vs geoid2012): https://gist.github.com/scottyhq/bf13033a9655f302e8f9dc9235daf9fc